ABOUT QUARRY BANK MUSICAL THEATRE SOCIETY

 One of the aims of the society when it was formed in 1962 was to donate funds raised from annual productions and revues to local charities.
 Over the years, we have been fortunate enough to be able to donate to many local charities.

 On February 5th 2013 members made the bold decision to support some significant changes to the running of the society by voting in a new constitution.
 It was at this AGM that our long standing Chairperson Doreen Nicklin stood down following many years of service.
 It is also at this time that the society was renamed to become Quarry Bank Musical Theatre Society.
+Steve Ganner was appointed as Chairman, ushering in a new vision and wish to move the society to the larger Brierley Hill Civic Hall for performances.

 In April 2013 Doreen Nicklin was inaugurated as the new President of QBMTS following her many years of loyal service.
 Tommy Mundon was given the honour of being the societies first and only Patron and both continue to support the society as ambassadors.